Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 # TODO

+The 78nH inductors in the AX5043 input section don't come in very high Q values, 28 is the best you can get.
+77 and 79nH are even worse.

 The MRAM parts are WSON packages.
 SIOC packages are available, too.
-There are somewhat bigger, but might be better from a thermal point of view.
+SIOC is somewhat bigger, but might be better from a thermal point of view.

 According to the cubesat documents I have been reading, its best if